 8. Have some fishy fun at Jenkinson’s Aquarium or Adventure Aquarium.

-9. Let kiddos conquer their fears with a whoosh down the slide at a Jersey water park this summer, at one of these indoor parks year-round.
+9. Let kiddos conquer their fears with a whoosh down the slide at a Jersey water park this summer, or at one of these indoor parks year-round.

 10. Plan the perfect fall day picking pumpkins, taking a hayride, navigating a corn maze, and jumping in a corn pit at one of New Jersey’s great pumpkin farms.

 11. Experience a live performance for the first time at the State Theatre’s Milk & Cookies series, which features music, puppets, and stories.
+New "relaxed" performances for special needs kids are planned.

 12. Plan a great preschooler birthday bash with these party destinations.
 Grab gifts at cool NJ toy stores ahead of time.